 Casa Program / Extended Day Program

 Michelle moved to Canada from Scotland in 1995.
 She has diplomas in Nursery Nurse Education Board, Higher National Certificate in early childhood education and Early Childhood Education from Sheridan College.
 Michelle has also received her Montessori Teacher’s Diploma at the Casa level from the Toronto Montessori Institute.

 Leila Sairally, BA, AMS

 Leila has lived and worked in Oakville the majority of her life.
 She went to St. Mildred’s Lightborn School and studied Communications and Economics at Wilfred Laurier University.
-Upon completion of her BA, Leila enrolled in the Montessori post graduate program at Sheridan College here in Oakville.
+Upon completion of her BA, Leila enrolled in the Montessori postgraduate program at Sheridan College here in Oakville.
 Leila has over ten years of experience in the field of education.
-Leila is married and has two boys, in her spare time she enjoys reading, hikes and travelling.
+Leila is married and has two boys, in her spare time she enjoys reading, hikes, and traveling.

 Kaitlyn Willey, ECE, TMI